JamieMason/shrinkpack/README.md

 Whenever we add, remove, or update an npm dependency — we should test our application for regressions before locking down our dependencies to avoid them mutating over time.

-Managing an `npm-shrinkwrap.json` file can be done as follows;
+Managing an `npm-shrinkwrap.json` file can be done as follows:

 ```shell
 # generate an up-to-date npm-shrinkwrap.json (--dev includes devDependencies)